lsst-ts/ts_tma_tma-documentation_hmi-computers_documentation/01 CommandsAndEventsManagement/00 Introduction.md

 # Commands and Events Management

-This document contains the different components related to the commands and events from the TMA that are:
+This section contains the different components related to the commands and events from the TMA that are:

 -   TCP Client: this component is the one that connects to the TMA over TCP to